sarvex/magisk-files/docs/faq.md

 - It is not recommended, you should uninstall it.
 If not, don't complain me about crashing.
 MagiskHide should be enough.
 - If you really want to use Shxxxxo, then uninstall Magisk Delta and use Official Magisk ¯\_(ツ)_/¯

-### Enable SuList causes root loss.
-How to fix?

-- Make sure `logcat` is working.
-SuList rely on output of `logcat` to works.
-If `logcat` is disabled, it will no longer be able to detect any new process and `su` will not be mounted.
-- Try enabling `logd` if it is disabled by ROM.
-It can be enabled by using this command `start logd` (root shell) in Terminal Emulator.
-- Uninstall any bad modules that try to disable `logd`.
-- Increase buffer size of logcat to 16M.
-You can use this command `logcat -G 16M` (root shell) in Terminal Emulator.
-- Try disabling Zygote Preforking, you can use this command `setprop persist.device_config.runtime_native.usap_pool_enabled false` (root shell) in Terminal Emulator.
-- Some ROMs have abnormal `logcat`, please try using another ROM.
-- Test if `logcat` is working before enabling SuList, type `logcat -b events -s am_proc_start` (root shell) in Terminal Emulator and open few apps, it should be some lines printed out.